Whatsapp Icon

 • Regular Check-Ups: Routine medical check-ups are crucial.
 These appointments typically include physical exams, blood tests, and possibly imaging tests to check for signs of cancer or any complications from treatment.

 • Psychological Support: Emotional and psychological support is vital.
-Consider counseling or joining support groups to help cope with the emotional aspects of recovery.
+Consider counselling or joining support groups to help cope with the emotional aspects of recovery.

 • Physical Therapy: If you've undergone surgery that affects your ability to urinate or have sexual intercourse, physical therapy may be recommended to help regain function.